AymenTM/42-C-Piscine-Rankings/README.md

 ======================================================================================

 > This will be a rankings of 42 pisciners.

 > It will be updated every week or so during your piscine.

 > Feel free to view the source code and point out any bugs.

-> & Feel free to look yourself up and your friends in the CSV file.

 ======================================================================================